-According to INSTAT again, during 2014, only 13% of registered economic activities belong to agriculture, while the largest weight of the number of enterprises is held by commerce at 47%, which also has the largest number of physical persons, 27% of the total of registered persons.
+According to INSTAT, during 2014, only 13% of registered economic activities belonged to agriculture, while the most significant weight of the number of enterprises is held by commerce at 47%, which also has the most considerable number of physical persons, 27% of the total of registered persons.
 It is thought that the sectors with more informality include commerce, services, and agriculture.